Rhizomatica/hermes-gui/README.md

 - EMERGENCY_EMAIL (string)
     - Configure emergency email address.
 Available in the email screen and used for SOS Emergency function.

+- LOCALE_ID (string)
+    - Configure the locale id for translation and style adaptations (eg. ar-styles.less)

 ## Development server

 Run `ng serve --configuration=en` for a dev server in english (en), you can change the language to spanish (es), portuguese (pt) or french (fr) if you wish.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.